-The difference between exponential, linear, logarithmic and constant execution time of a program is critical for various use cases.
+The difference between a program’s exponential, linear, logarithmic and constant execution times is critical for various use cases.
 Even if an algorithm is purposely designed to satisfy a certain complexity class, there are multiple reasons why it might not.
 An underlying library, OS or even hardware can be the root cause of a performance problem.

-Performance profiling is a part of software development since the beginning.
-It is essential for optimizing and fixing program’s time and space complexity as well as any bottlenecks caused by third party dependencies.
+Performance profiling has been a part of software development since the beginning.
+It is essential for optimizing and fixing a program’s time and space complexity as well as any bottlenecks caused by third-party dependencies.
 A performance issue without an execution profile is like an error without a stack trace.
 It will lead to a lot of manual work to get to the root cause.

-The profilers’ output is usually structured as some sort of call graph depending on the type of profile.
-For CPU profile it would be a call graph, usually in a form of tree, consisting of stack frames of function calls as branches and the number of samples as values.
-Looking at such profile will immediately reveal a hot spot, i.e. a function call which was found (sampled) the most on CPU.
-Similarly for memory allocations, such profile will show how many bytes are allocated and not released by what function call.
+The profiler’s output is usually structured as some sort of call graph depending on the type of profile.
+For the CPU profile it would be a call graph, usually in the form of a tree, consisting of stack frames of function calls as branches and the number of samples as values.
+Looking at such a profile will immediately reveal a hot spot, i.e. a function call, which was found (sampled) the most on the CPU.
+Similarly for memory allocations, such a profile will show how many bytes are allocated and not released by which function call.